unicode-org/message-format-wg/docs/tech-preview-blog-post.md

 Once messages have been created, they need to be translated into the various languages and adapted for the various cultures around the world.
-Previously there was not widely adopted standard and existing formats provided only rudimentary support for managing the variations needed by other languages, it could be difficult for translators to do their work effectively.
+Previously, there was no widely adopted standard, and existing formats provided only rudimentary support for managing the variations needed by other languages, it could be difficult for translators to do their work effectively.

-For example, the same message shown above, needs a different set of variations in order to support Polish:
+For example, the same message shown above needs a different set of variations in order to support Polish:

 > Twój przedmiot nie _ma_ żadnych _wyświetleń_.